fullstack-lang/gong/README.md

 ![gong logo](docs/images/gong%20logo.svg)

 A gong stack developped is based on go and angular.
-It can integrate other gong stacks with minimal effort.
+A gong web application is a set of gong stacks.

 *Gong is a work in progress.
 API of the framework is not yet stabilized/baselined*

 A gong stack developped is based on go and angular.
 It is suitable for integrating an angular component of interest in a web application.
-For this end, a gong stack integrates other gong stacks with minimal effort.
+For this end, a gong's goal is to allow a gong stack to integrates other gong stacks with minimal effort.

 ## About Gong